king398/SainaRanesk/README.md

 $ docker --version
 ```

 If this command runs successfully then you have docker installed on your system.
-If not then install docker on your
+If not then install docker using the
-system using the following command
+following command

 ```console
 $ bash install_docker.sh